 Notice that the introductory bonus lets you add up the miles quickly.
-You earn up to 50,000 American Airlines AAdvantage® bonus miles -- 40,000 AAdvantage® miles after making $2,000 in purchases in the first three months and 10,000 after making a total of $6,000 in purchases in the first 12 months of account opening*.
+You earn 50,000 American Airlines AAdvantage® bonus miles after spending $2,500 in the first three months*.
 That's a low spending threshold to earn a significant amount of miles for your domestic flights (one-way tickets start at just 7,500 miles for cardholders).
 This is higher-than-the-typical 30,000 bonus miles offer, so it's a great time to apply if you're in the market.

 As you would expect with airline miles, you can redeem them for free flights with American Airlines and American Eagle as well as with OneWorld partners such as British Airways, Japan Airlines, Qantas and airberlin and several others, or you can upgrade your ticket to the next cabin.
 But you have other redemption options, too.
 AAdvantage® miles can also be redeemed for hotel rooms, rental cars, or book a vacation through American Airlines Vacations.

 And, if none of those redemption options interest you, the card also allows you to use your miles for magazines, newspapers, gift cards and identify theft protection.
 Or you can even donate your miles to a charity.